The Marked · Chapter 9

 He sat in his apartment with the feeders in the corners and the gospel recording on the phone and the map on the wall and the understanding sitting in his chest like a coal: the thing that was trying to keep him alone was afraid of what would happen if he wasn't.

-He did not know what to do with the understanding.
-He filed it the way he filed everything: as data.
+He filed it as data.
 Pattern.
 A piece of the system.

 The anomaly had seen its fear.